WolfNiu/deeplearning-papernotes/notes/seq-gan.md

 ## [SeqGAN: Sequence Generative Adversarial Nets with Policy Gradient](https://arxiv.org/abs/1609.05473)

 TLDR; The authors train an Generative Adversarial Network where the generator is an RNN producing discrete tokens.
-The discriminator is used to provide a reward for each generated sequence (episode) and to train the generator network via via Policy Gradients.
+The discriminator is used to provide a reward for each generated sequence (episode) and to train the generator network via Policy Gradients.
 The discriminator network is a CNN in the experiments.
 The authors evaluate their model on a synthetic language modeling task and 3 real world tasks: Chinese poem generation, speech generation and music generation.
 Seq-GAN outperforms competing approaches (MLE, Schedule Sampling, PG-BLEU) on the synthetic task and outperforms MLE on the real world task based on a BLEU evaluation metric.

 #### Key Points